OpenSourceBrain/OSB_Documentation/contents/Help/04_FAQ.md

 If your model is not yet published but it still public (we salute you; you are [the future](http://www.openworm.org)) we’re very happy to have it, but would ask that you make sure the versions used in publications are archived in ModelDB.

+### I don't have my model in a public repository.
+Can I still create a project for my model?

+Yes!
+In order to create a project you only need a name.
+Anyway the more you define in your OSB project the more tools you can use in OSB.
+For instance by publish your model in a [repository](/doc/Help/Some_Extra_Information) and link it to your OSB projects you may look at it with the OSB EXplorer or use some validation tools.

+### Do I have to be registered for accessing OSB projects and tools?

+No. You can browse the OSB projects and use most of the OSB tools.
+However, if you would like to create your own project you should sign up.
+Besides, there are a few features which will not be available unless you are logged in.

+### How can I contribute?

+We are happy to hear from anyone interested in helping out with this initiative.
+We are particularly keen to get modellers or software developers in computational neuroscience involved.

+Please sign up [here](/account/register) to be part of OSB or [contact us directly](mailto:info@opensourcebrain.org) for more information.
+You can also sign up to the **[OSB Announce mailing list](https://groups.google.com/forum/#!forum/osb-announce)** to get updates of progress, or the **[OSB Discuss mailing list](https://groups.google.com/forum/#!forum/osb-discuss)** for more detailed discussions on the various projects on OSB.
+If you find an issue or you would like to request a feature, you can create a [new issue](https://github.com/OpenSourceBrain/redmine/issues/new) our [GitHub repository](https://github.com/OpenSourceBrain/redmine).

+Follow us on Twitter at [@OSBTeam](https://twitter.com/OSBTeam).

 ### Who’s behind it?

 This project was started in the [Silver Lab](http://www.ucl.ac.uk/silverlab) at UCL as part of a [Wellcome Trust](http://www.wellcome.ac.uk) funded project to encourage collaborative development of models in computational neuroscience.